niichapats/final_project/README.md

 - project_manage.py - contains 6 classes(all roles) and 3 functions(initializing, login, exit)
+  - Function
-  1. initializing
+    - initializing
        - Read all .csv and insert to be a table
-  2. login
+    - login
-     -  function checks user-entered credentials against a 'login_table' in the database.
+       -  Function checks user-entered credentials against a 'login_table' in the database.
 If valid, it returns the user's ID and role; otherwise, it prints an error and returns None.
-  3. exit
+    - exit
-     - stop running the program and save changes of all data in csv file
+       - Stop running the program and save changes of all data in csv file
+  - Class
+    - Student
+        - Manages student-related actions and contains all the relevant methods for creating projects and checking requests.
+    - Lead
+        - Manages lead student-related actions and contains all the relevant methods for sending member requests, checking pending member status, requesting an advisor, checking pending advisor status, sending a proposal, sending the project, checking the project status and checking the project details.
+    - Member
+        - Manages member-related actions and contains all the relevant methods for checking pending member status, checking pending advisor status, checking the project status and checking the project details.
+    - Faculty
+        - Manages faculty-related actions and contains all the relevant methods for checking advisor requests and evaluating the project.
+    - Advisor
+      - Manages advisor-related actions and contains all the relevant methods for checking the project details and checking and approving a proposal.
+    - Admin
+      - Manages admin-related actions and contains all the relevant methods for showing data, adding data, deleting data and editing data.

-**Role and its function (project_manage.py)**
+### Role and its function

 | Role    | Action                                                                                                  | Method                 | Class   | Completion Percentage |
 |---------|---------------------------------------------------------------------------------------------------------|------------------------|---------|-----------------------|